-- 10. All passengers must receive a safety briefing irrespective of the size or type of aircraft.
-Special categories of passengers may require a stand-alone briefing or additional briefing. - 11.
-The table below outlines the safety briefing requirements and the relevant rules:
+All passengers must receive a safety briefing irrespective of the size or type of aircraft.
+Special categories of passengers may require a stand-alone briefing or additional briefing, as outlined in more detail in the Special Categories of Passengers section, below.